Msharma673/SpringBoot_Security_Authentication_and_Authorization/SpringBootSecurityAuthenticationAndAuthorization/3_API_DOCUMENTATION.md

 **Purpose**: This endpoint allows new users to:
 - Create an account with username, email, and password
-- Choose their role (USER or ADMIN - though ADMIN requires special permissions)
+- Choose their role (USER or ADMIN - anyone can create any role)
 - Start using the application

 **Why Signup is Public**: Signup must be public (no authentication required) because new users don't have accounts yet.
 If we required authentication for signup, it would be impossible for new users to join - a chicken-and-egg problem.

+**Role Selection**: Anyone can create an account with any role (USER or ADMIN) without any restrictions.
+Simply specify the desired role in the request body.

 **What Happens When You Signup**:
 1. System validates the request (checks username/email not already taken, password meets requirements)